Work, Study and Other Permits

 Visas are issued for a set duration which varies on the type of work visa being applied for and applications are lodged through Visa Facilitation Services Centres (VFS) across the country or nearest South African embassy, mission or consulate abroad.

 You can also apply through a South African attorney or agent who has power of attorney for you.

 Your application needs to be accompanied by:

 Please see the Department of Home Affairs website for a full list of requirements.

 The work permit application generally takes eight to twelve weeks.
 Applications for key personnel however generally take about two weeks.

 Once your application has been processed, the outcome is faxed to the SA representatives at the country where you applied.

 You first need to apply for admission to the higher education institution you want to attend.
 When you receive a letter of provisional acceptance you can apply for a study permit.

-You need to go to the SA Mission to apply for the permit.
-You will need to complete the application form, B1-159.
+You need to go to your nearest South African Embassy, Consulate or High Comission to apply for the permit.
+You will need to complete the application form, DHA-1738.
 This needs to be accompanied by:

 It can take up to eight weeks for an application to be processed.
-You cannot enter South Africa until this permit is finalised.
+You can't enter South Africa until this permit is finalised.